dfinity/wg-identity-authentication/topics/icrc_25_signer_interaction_standard.md

 #### Message Processing

 1. The relying party sends a `icrc25_granted_permissions` message to the signer.
-2. The signer replies with the state of every [permission scopes](#permissions) for the relying party.
+2. The signer replies with the state of each [permission scopes](#permissions) for the relying party.

 ```mermaid
 sequenceDiagram